logo

 Are you a Candidate for Fallopian Tube Recanalization?

-If you have been diagnosed with blockages in your fallopian tube and/or have a history of infertility, endometriosis, or are suffering from painful intercourse then you may be a candidate for fallopian tube recanalization.
-Before you decide on your treatment speak to your IRCC team about all of the treatment options as well as all of your symptoms, including a history of pelvic inflammatory disease, uterine fibroids, tubal or ovarian abscesses, and other pelvic conditions to determine if you are a candidate for fallopian tube recanalization.
+If you have been diagnosed with blockages in your fallopian tubes and/or have a history of infertility, endometriosis, or are suffering from painful intercourse, you may be a candidate for fallopian tube recanalization.

 if you're facing Fallopian Tube Blockage contact us now for online consultation